• Skip to primary navigation

 4. Peel and thinly slice the potatoes evenly as possible.
 I prefer using a mandoline slicer.
 If you don’t have a mandoline slicer you can use a knife.
 Just try to make the slices fairly consistent.

-5. Add cashews, almond milk, lemon juice, nutritional yeast, garlic powder, and salt to blender.
+5. Add cashews, almond milk, veggie broth, lemon juice, nutritional yeast, garlic powder, and salt to blender.
 Process until “cheese” sauce is completely smooth.
 Pour cheese sauce into mixing bowl, add the cooked onions and stir to combine.

 6. Pour ¼ cup of the cheese sauce onto the bottom of the baking dish and evenly spread.